M31i55a/windowsMate-Thuki/README.md

 </p>

 <p align="center">
   A floating AI secretary for Windows.
-Fully local, completely free, zero data ever leaves your machine.
+Local-first, privacy-first — run fully offline with Ollama, or optionally connect to OpenRouter for cloud models.
 </p>

 <p align="center">